pbentkowski/WWW/1_BIO.md

 title: BIO
 ---

-I grew up in [Warsaw](https://warsawtour.pl/en/sightseeing-routes/), Poland's capital city, and I am 'the 90's kid'.
+I grew up in [Warsaw](https://warsawtour.pl/en/sightseeing-routes/), Poland's capital city, and I am 'the 90's kid' - I was a teenager during the bumpy transition period to capitalism in Poland.
+I loved natural sciences since I was a kid (competed in subject Olympiads; I was a finalist in ecology).
 I graduated in Environmental Biology from the University of Warsaw.
 I also studied Computational Methods of Physics at the same university.
 I defended my Ph.D. at the School of Environmental Sciences, University of East Anglia in Norwich, UK.

 Since then, I have worked as a bio-modeller and a bioinformatician in research institutes in Warsaw, Poznań, Paris.
-Currently I am back in Warsaw.
+Since some time I am back in Warsaw.

 For more detailed info on projects I did, see the tab [**RESEARCH**](/3_RESEARCH).